kbilsted/CodeQualityAndReadability/BookReviews/ObjectThinking.md

 I was left feeling I needed more guidance on how to be a better object thinker.
 More examples from the real world.
 Focus the writing and cut the size in half!
 Are you interested in philosophy as it applies to software development, then this book may be for you.
 If you are ruthlessly pragmatic, maybe think about steering clear of this book.
 Irregardless of your background, expect to read the book a couple of times before things have properly sunk in.

-If you are interested in code quality and readability I advice you to visit https://github.com/kbilsted/CodeQualityAndReadability here the language is easily gulped down, with plenty of real-world examples.

 To help future readers, here is an extract of advice to be found in the book